 Q: What is the approximate ratio of applicants to available places?

-A: This depends entirely on the number of applicants.
+A: The number of applicants varies between the years.
 In the last couple of years the ratio was roughly 3 : 1.

 Q: What result do I need to achieve on the exam in order to be accepted at ACS?

 A: There is no lower limit.
 It all depends on the results of all of the applicants.
-Please note that we have a new admissions policy: the Board of Trustees has revised the admissions policy for students entering the 8th grade.
-The College admit 160 students based on their admissions exam results.
-The top 100 boys and 100 girls are be invited to enroll.
-The rest of the candidates will be put on a reserve list.
-If positions are still available at the end of the enrollment process, reserve list candidates will be invited based on their exam score and regardless of their gender.
+Currently, the College admits 180 students based on their admissions exam results.
+The top 110 boys and 110 girls are invited to enroll.
+The rest of the candidates are put on a reserve list.
+If positions are still available at the end of the enrollment process, reserve list candidates are invited based on their exam score, regardless of their gender.

 Q: Do I have to answer all questions on the test to score high?

 A: No. Try to answer as many questions as possible, starting off with the ones with obvious answers then proceeding to the ones that only require simple calculations.
 Only when you are done with those should you take up the most time-consuming questions.
-Leave a few minutes at the end for filling in random answers to the questions you have not yet answered, as no points are deducted for wrong answers.
+Candidates could consider leaving a few minutes at the end for filling in random answers to the questions you have not yet answered, as no points are deducted for wrong answers.

 Q: How many children are there in each room during the exam?